 If you suffer from bowel cancer then you may experience decreased appetite and the nutritional deficiencies it leads to.

 Vomiting caused by indigestion or digestive difficulty is normal and usually goes away in a short time.

-However, when it appears as a recurring or involuntary symptom or appears for no apparent reason, then this may be time to worry.
+However, when it appears as a recurring or involuntary symptom or for no apparent reason, then it may be time to worry.

 Although this type of vomiting may be caused many different health problems, bowel cancer usually provokes it.
 This is because the bowel cells begin to behave abnormally.